gianni-rosato/svt-av1-psy/Docs/Parameters.md

 ### **EnableQM** and more information

-With `EnableQM`, `MinQmLevel` and `MaxQmLevel`, user can customize the quantization matrix used in quantization procedure instead of using the default one.
+With `EnableQM`, `MinQmLevel` and `MaxQmLevel`, user can customize the quantization matrix used in luma quantization procedure (`MinChromaQmLevel` & `MaxChromaQmLevel` for chroma control) instead of using the default one.
 With the default quantization matrix, all coefficients share the same weight, whereas with non-default ones, coefficients can have different weight through the settings made by users.
 The deviation of weight (or flatness, equivalently) is controlled by arguments `MinQmLevel` and `MaxQmLevel`.
 There are sixteen quantization matrix levels, ranging from level 0 to level 15.
 The lower the level is the larger deviation of weight the quantization matrix will provide.
 Level 15 is fully flat in weight and is set as the default quantization matrix.
 A lower level quantization matrix typically results in bitstreams with lower bitrate and slightly worse quality in CRF rate control mode.
 The reduction in bitrate is more obvious with low CRF than high CRF.

 The quantization matrices feature signals at frame level.
 When the feature is enabled, the encoder decides each frame’s quantization matrix level by normalizing its qindex to